 You are at: Home » Buy Cardano (ADA)

-Cardano is an open-source, decentralized cryptocurrency that was founded in 2015, but only became available for trading in September 2017.
-In this post I’ll explain a bit about what Cardano is, its currency (ADA) and how to buy it online.
+Cardano is an open-source, decentralized cryptocurrency founded in 2015 that became available for trading in September 2017.
+In this post, I’ll explain Cardano, its currency (ADA), and how to buy it online.

 Don’t like to read?
 Watch Our Video Guide Instead